apolzek/tasktime/README.md

 # tasktime
-:watch: :penguin: Executes commands/scripts at scheduled intervals.
-Similar to Linux 'watch'.
-[GNU/Linux]
+:watch: :penguin: Run commands and scripts at scheduled intervals.
+Similar to 'watch' command [ GNU/Linux ]

 ## Install and Use